RagedUnicorn/wow-classic-pulse/README.md

 ## What is Pulse?

 Pulse is a simple addon that tracks the energy-regen tickrate and the current amount of energy.
-The energybar will showup once the player spent some energy.
+The energybar will show once the player spent some energy.

 ![](docs/pulse_example.jpg)